IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system.md

 The above configuration results in running all IVI service host instances in their own process.

-**Note** It is also possible to map multiple IVI instances to the same runtime deployment.
+__Note:__ It is also possible to map multiple IVI instances to the same runtime deployment.
 In this case the IVI service host instances of these IVI instances will run in the same process.
 Another option is to selectively deploy services across deployments.